luizgh/sigver_wiwd/Readme.md

 * Scipy version 0.18
 * Pillow version 3.0.0
 * OpenCV
-* Theano*
+* Theano<sup>2</sup>
-* Lasagne*
+* Lasagne<sup>2</sup>

 They can be installed by running the following commands:

 ```
-conda install -y opencv "scipy=0.18.0" "pillow=3.0.0"
+conda install -y "scipy=0.18.0" "pillow=3.0.0"
 conda install -y jupyter notebook matplotlib # Optional, to run the example in jupyter notebook
+pip install opencv-python
 pip install "Theano==0.9"
 pip install https://github.com/Lasagne/Lasagne/archive/master.zip
 ```

 We tested the code in Ubuntu 16.04.
 This code can be used with or without GPUs - to use a GPU with Theano, follow the instructions in this [link](http://deeplearning.net/software/theano/tutorial/using_gpu.html).
 Note that Theano takes time to compile the model, so it is much faster to instantiate the model once and run forward propagation for many images (instead of calling many times a script that instantiates the model and run forward propagation for a single image).

+<sup>1</sup> Python 3.5 can be also be used, but the feature vectors will differ from those generated from Python 2 (due to small differences in preprocessing the images).
+Either version can be used, but feature vectors generated from different versions should not be mixed.
+Note that the data on section [Datasets](#datasets) has been obtained using Python 2.

-\* Although we used Theano and Lasagne for training, you can also use tensorflow to extract the features.
+<sup>2</sup> Although we used Theano and Lasagne for training, you can also use TensorFlow to extract the features.
 See tf_example.py for details.

-If you receive the error message "ImportError: libhdf5.so.10: cannot open shared object file", please try installing opencv using pip: ```pip install opencv-python```

 ## Downloading the models